What is UI Designer?

 Therefore, the employer needs to know how the designer will manage the differences that will come up.
 The process of effective communication with the team matters the most.
 So as not to hamper with the result and find the best solution for the problems.

 8. Question: What is the app you think with a good UI design?

 Answer this question mentioning the apps which have specifically caught your eye and it is not necessary that they are to be popular.
 What is special about it, what are the features, colors, the design aspect you like in it and justify with the logical reasoning as to how all of it works for the best.
 What will be your opinion on it and mentioning the synchronicities of all those elements that makes it the best visually?

 This answer should tell the employer as to what kind of feature and attributes are your style and how as a designer you will be incorporating it into the work while maintaining the individuality of the brand.

 9. Question: What is the app you think with a bad UI design?

-This question answers two very important aspects about the designer-
+This question answers two very important aspects of the designer-

 Secondly, how the designer thinks about the user.
 Reasoning with the issues as to why the end user will not be able to work through it effectively will show your problem-solving capabilities.

-10. Question: What are the information requirement before working on the user interface?
+10. Question: What are the information required before working on the user interface?